janosh/pymatgen-2-paper/paper/main.typ

 As shown in @fig:pmg-code-structure, #pmg's test coverage varies significantly across its modules.
 While the most frequently used functionality like `core`, `io`, and `entries` maintain high coverage (>90%), some harder-to-test and/or specialized modules such as visualization (`vis`), certain analysis tools (`boltztrap`), and advanced diffusion features (`neb`) have low coverage (\<20%).
 This heterogeneity reflects both the maturity of different components and the ongoing challenge of maintaining comprehensive tests for a large, evolving codebase.

 This heterogeneity is not merely neglect but reflects genuine trade-offs.
-Some modules require external executables and/or long-running operations for meaningful testing, making comprehensive CI difficult.
+Some modules require external executables and/or long-running operations for meaningful testing, making comprehensive continuous integration (CI) difficult.
 Visualization code often requires rendering backends that complicate automated testing. #pmg has focused testing resources on core modules that attract the largest user bases, accepting lower coverage for specialized and infrequently used features.

 Continuous integration via GitHub Actions, along with tools like `pytest`, `coverage.py`, `ruff` (for linting) and `ty` for type checking, form the backbone of our quality assurance.
 Pre-commit hooks automate formatting and catch common issues before review.
 However, the test suite's growing execution time creates friction for contributors.
 Some efforts need to be directed towards improving test efficiency and parallelization beyond the current use of `pytest-split` spreading tests across multiple 4 concurrent runners.

 == Governance and Contributor Onboarding

-TODO
+As a core component of the Materials Project's analysis tools, #pmg is governed according to principles established by the Materials Project stakeholders, which are in turn inspired by the best practices adopted by established community organizations like Numpy @harris_array_2020 and NumFOCUS.

+These standards ensure a welcoming environment for new contributors, with the goal of fostering longer term community engagement that benefits #pmg via community maintenance.
+This latter point has become more crucial as #pmg continues to expand in scope beyond the means of a small team of core maintainers.

 == Dependencies and Dependents